-- 1) Notify the Airport Operations Command Centre and provide as many of the following details as possible: - a) Type of Incident; - b) Any other known pertinent information. - 2) In the event that situation requires closing of the affected runway take the following appropriate steps: - c) Notify all aircraft on frequency and take necessary action as required. - d) Notify Cayman Approach, who will then notify Kingston, Havana and Cenamer ACC's. - e) Minimize vehicle traffic on the affected runway to prevent disturbance of accident investigation evidence; - f) Notify meteorological department to make a special weather observation; - g) Report to AEOC Manager the steps that have been completed. - 3) Record all details and actions taken in the ATC Daily Watch Log and ATC notification form (Enclosure 1), indicating notification times and name of person completing action.
+- 1) Notify the Airport Operations Command Centre and provide as many of the following details as possible: - a) Type of Incident; - b) Any other known pertinent information. - 2) In the event that situation requires closing of the affected runway take the following appropriate steps: - a) Notify Kingston, Havana, Cenamer ACC's and CKIA tower; - b) Notify all aircraft on frequency and take necessary action as required; - c) Issue Notice to Airmen (NOTAM) immediately, defining the status of airport operations and category of ARFFS available; - d) Minimize vehicle traffic on the affected runway to prevent disturbance of accident investigation evidence; - e) Notify meteorological department to make a special weather observation; - f) Report to AEOC Manager the steps that have been completed. - 3) Record all details and actions taken in the ATC Daily Watch Log and ATC notification form (Enclosure 1), indicating notification times and name of person completing action.